-It was very consistent that when we engaged with groups that were on the lower end of the cost scale from a bill rate perspective, it resulted in poorer quality of work or additional time being spent on a particular project which ended up negating any cost savings we were seeking.
+- The first pitfall in our journey was maximizing our cost savings and over-prioritizing the “lowest cost.”
+When we engaged with groups that were on the lower end of the cost scale from a bill rate perspective, it resulted in poorer quality of work or additional time being spent on a particular project which ended up negating any cost savings we were seeking.

-Lack of largely overlapping time zones can also lead to some inefficiencies if not managed properly.
-This round-the-clock development process can lead to great inefficiencies when there is not crisp communication and attention to detail in requirements and task assignments.
+- Lack of largely overlapping time zones can also lead to some inefficiencies if not managed properly.
+One of those is the inevitable decrease in your product quality when there is not crisp communication and attention to detail in requirements and task assignments.

 Based on our experience, I would recommend you consider the following short steps on your way to finding a reliable and expert software development partner:

-- Staff augmentation has its place but would also consider more project-oriented models which can deliver longer-term value.
+- Staff augmentation has its place, but it’d be much better to consider more project-oriented models which can deliver longer-term value.
 Strategic partners who provide teams of resources produce more consistent and higher quality deliverables than individual contributors that work in isolation.